kirru2198/My_Docker/Docker_Network/Repo/Namespace.md

 Network namespaces are used by containers, like Docker, to achieve network isolation.
 Think of your host as a house and namespaces as the individual rooms assigned to each child.
 Each child has privacy in their room and cannot see what happens outside.
 However, as a parent, you can see all the rooms.
 Similarly, when you create a container, it is isolated from the host and other containers using namespaces.
 The container only sees its own processes and thinks it is on its own host, while the host can see everything.

+> The container only sees its own tasks and thinks it is on its own host, while the host can see everything.

 **Network Namespaces**

 When it comes to networking, the host has its own interfaces and routing tables.
 To isolate the container from the host's network details, we create a network namespace for it.
 This way, the container has its own virtual interfaces and routing tables.